lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 ### Procedural Language Implementation

 The *Visualization Toolkit* is implemented in the procedural language C++.
-Automated wrapping technology creates language bindings to the Python, Tcl and Java interpretive programming languages <em style="color:blue;background-color: white">\[King03\]</em>.
+Automated wrapping technology creates language bindings to the Python, Tcl and Java interpretive programming languages <em style="color:green;background-color: white">\[King03\]</em>.
 The class library contains data objects, filters (i.e., process objects) and executives to facilitate the construction of visualization applications.
 A variety of supporting abstract super-classes are available to derive new objects including data objects and filters.
 The visualization pipe-line is designed to connect directly to the graphics subsystem described in the previous chapter.
 This connection is via VTK's mappers, which are the sinks of the pipeline and interface to the VTK's actors.

 A visual programming interface could be (and has been) implemented using the class library provided.
 However, for real-world applications the procedural language implementation provides several advantages.
 This includes straightforward implementation of conditional network execution and looping, ease of interface to other systems, and the ability to create custom applications with sophisticated graphical user interfaces.
 The VTK community has created several visual programming and visualization applications from the toolkit.
 Many of these are available as open-source software (e.g., ParaView at paraview.org) or as commercial applications (e.g., VolView at www.volview.com).